-The following section is a discussion and analysis of the compensation for our named executive officers listed below:
+The following section is a discussion and analysis of the compensation policies and decisions made in connection with compensation for our named executive officers listed below:

-- · Matthew M. Mannelly, our President and Chief Executive Officer until his retirement on June 1, 2015; - · Ronald M. Lombardi, our Chief Financial Officer during 2015 and President and Chief Executive Officer effective June 1, 2015; - · Timothy J. Connors, our Executive Vice President, Sales and Marketing; - · John F. Parkinson, our Senior Vice President, International; and - · Samuel C. Cowley, our General Counsel, Vice President, Business Development, and Secretary.
+- · Ronald M. Lombardi, our President and Chief Executive Officer; - · David S. Marberger, our Chief Financial Officer; - · Timothy J. Connors, our Executive Vice President, Sales and Marketing; - · John F. Parkinson, our Senior Vice President, International; - · Paul Migaki, Vice President of Strategic Planning, Canada and Women's Health; and - · Matthew M. Mannelly, our former President and Chief Executive Officer.